python-pillow/Pillow/docs/installation.rst

     libraqm.
   * libraqm is dynamically loaded in Pillow 5.0.0 and above, so support is available if all the libraries are installed.
-  * Windows support: Raqm support is currently unsupported on Windows.
+  * Windows support: Raqm is not included in prebuilt wheels

 Once you have installed the prerequisites, run::